May 19 in Yankee History

 Players Born This Day

-• Much is hoped in the Bronx for young righthander Deivi GarcĂa (1999), signed by the Yankees in July 2015 as an amateur free agent.
-Toiling in AAA as I update this, Deivi went 3-4 in eight games (all starts) with the Yanks in 2020-2021.
+• Much was hoped in the Bronx for young righthander Deivi GarcĂa (1999), signed by the Yankees in July 2015 as an amateur free agent.
+Toiling in AAA, Deivi went 3-4 in eight games (all starts) with the Yanks in 2020-2021.
 It was a head shaker when he was replaced in Game Two of the 2020 ALDS vs Tampa with J.A.
 Happ after one inning in a 7-5 loss.
-Deivi has struggled somewhat since, but he remains on the periphery of a starting assignment with the Yanks in 2023.
+Deivi has struggled somewhat since, but he remained on the periphery of a starting assignment with the Yanks in 2023.
+Claimed by the White Sox later in 2023, Deivi has posted a 1-3 record with one save in 20 games (all in relief) in Chicago.

 • Additional Yankee May 19 birthdays feature 10-year Yankee infielder Gil McDougald (1928), one of the fold who played for the Bronx-based team only.
 Gil was the 1951 AL Rookie of the Year, and stroked 112 homers with 576 rbi’s and 45 stolen bases for the Yanks from 1951-1960.